johnalison/obsidian-notes/Input/Books/TheFabricOfReality.md

 - There is no logical necessary connection between truth and explanatory power.
 So then what justifies relying on theories that are our best explanations as guides to practical decision-making ?
   This is the modern form of the "problem of induction".

-- An "inductivist" is someone who things that the invalidity of the inductive justification is a problem for the foundations of science. eg: there a gap that must be filled, if not by induction then by something else.
+- An "inductivist" is someone who thinks that the invalidity of the inductive justification is a problem for the foundations of science. eg: there a gap that must be filled, if not by induction then by something else.
 How to justify any conclusion about the future from past evidence.

 - Claim justification (which is always tentative) comes from the explanations provided by the relevant scientific theories.
   Only argument every justifies anything.